Rayan84/github-clone-tailwind/README.md

 # github-clone-tailwind

-This project demonstrates Tailwind and HTML skills by cloning GitHub page, achieved by applying industry best practices and utilizing latest technologies.
+This project demonstrates Tailwind, Vue and HTML skills by cloning GitHub page, achieved by applying industry best practices and utilizing latest technologies.

 ## Screenshot